Program Description

 In the Home Help Program, some family members can be paid for the caregiving assistance they provide.

 Another program that might be of interest to elderly Michigan residents is Michigan Health Link.
 This program is for individuals who are eligible for both Medicaid and Medicare.
 The services provided via Home Help are also available under Health Link, as well as a variety of other long-term care services.
-Unlike Home Help, personal care assistance via Health Link can be provided in Adult Foster Care homes and Homes for the Aged, which are also known as assisted living facilities.
+Unlike Home Help, personal care assistance via Health Link can be provided in adult foster care homes and homes for the aged, which are also known as assisted living facilities.

 Eligibility Guidelines

-The Home Help program has functional (disability) and financial requirements.
+The Home Help program has functional and financial requirements.
 There are no age restrictions.
-Although the program is intended to help adults remain living at home and parents are not eligible to be paid caregivers.
+However, the program is intended to help adults remain living at home and parents are not eligible to be paid caregivers.
 Thus, this program is appropriate for individuals ages 18 and over.
 However, the requirements that follow are relevant for those 65 and older.

 Functional Requirements